lightyfr/portfolio/README.md

 Create your copy by forking this repository.

 2. Edit Configuration
-Update the `userConfig.tsx` file with your personal details.
+Update the `userConfig.tsx` file with your personal details & information.

 3. Set Up Environment Variables